brettz9/imf/README.md

             all fallback locale files, use `this.fallbackLocales` from within your callback.

+    -   `IntlMessageFormat` - An optional alternative constructor to the global `IntlMessageFormat`

 -   `getFormatter(ns, sep)` - A generic formatter building method; can be supplied an optional namespace and optional separator, defaulting otherwise to `defaultNamespace` and `defaultSeparator`, respectively.